Coronavirus (COVID-19): What Sarah’s Appliance Repair is doing to prioritize your health.

 Many people, in an effort to be prepared, run their self-cleaning oven just before Thanksgiving.
 Unfortunately, this can often lead to broken parts on your oven.
 Instead, take a little bit of time prior to the holiday to clean the inside of your stove as well as wipe down your stovetop so that it’s ready to go before you start cooking.
 Be sure to also check that your oven is heating up properly.

-We’re sure you’ll be over-stuffing your belly on Thanksgiving, but that doesn’t mean you have to do it to your dishwasher.
+We’re sure you’ll be over-stuffing your belly on Thanksgiving.
+However, that doesn’t mean you have to do it to your dishwasher.
 When loading the dishwasher, make sure dishes have plenty of space for the water and detergent to reach them.
-Also, save yourself some time and don’t pre-wash your dishes (and if you’re not sure why check out this article on the topic).
+Also, save yourself some time and don’t pre-wash your dishes (If you’re not sure why check out this article ).

 Don’t overdo it on putting stuff down the garbage disposal.
 While you might be tempted to put extensive food scraps down the disposal to aid in the cleaning-up effort, it may come back to haunt you through costly repairs or replacements.
 Avoid putting foods down the garbage disposal that are sticky or gooey (therefore, causing clogs).
 Also, avoid any type of oil, bones, shells, or big chunks of foods.
 Taking out an overflowing garbage can is always going to be cheaper than buying a new garbage disposal.